home-assistant/developers.home-assistant/docs/asyncio_blocking_operations.md

 You may have reached this page because Home Assistant detected and reported a blocking call in the event loop.
 Beginning in version 2024.7.0, Home Assistant can detect more blocking operations in the event loop to prevent system instability.
 Before Home Assistant could detect these errors, they may have led to an unresponsive system or undefined behavior.
 Below are some tips on correcting blocking operations in the event loop.

-## Running blocking calls are run in the executor
+## Running blocking calls in the executor

 In Home Assistant this is usually accomplished by calling `await hass.async_add_executor_job`.
 In library code, `await loop.run_in_executor(None, ...)` is usually used.
 Review Python's documentation on [Running Blocking Code](https://docs.python.org/3/library/asyncio-dev.html#running-blocking-code) for tips to avoid pitfalls.
 Some specific calls may need different approaches.